 As we get into cold and flu season, it’s important to know about the easy changes you can make to optimize your immune system and reduce your risk of getting a cold.
 It’s no fun to be kept from doing everything that you enjoy!
 And, if you do happen to get sick, there are things you can also do to help support your body to fight it off.

-These are actually things that you can do all year long to support your arthritis and joint health.
+These are actually things that you can do all year long.
 But they’re also important to focus on so we don’t get sick when the weather turns cooler and we start to spend more time indoors.

 First, I’ll give you some tips to reduce your risk of getting sick in the first place.
 Then, I’ll let you in on some of my strategies to recover from that cold you may still get from time to time.

 Get Sick Less Often

 Here are some great ideas to incorporate into your daily life to reduce your risk of getting sick.

 - Wash your hands.
 A lot.
 Your hands can trap and transport all kinds of microbes that cause sickness.
 And I’m not just talking about colds here, but lots of different germs.

 NOTE: Antibacterial soap is not recommended!
 Not only is it no more effective than regular soap and water, but it can contribute to antibiotic resistance.
 If you don’t have soap and water available, I recommend using this OnGuard essential oil spray (you can make it DIY too).

 - Get enough nutrients.
 I know this is oversimplified, but it’s extremely important!
 Every cell in your body, including your immune cells, need enough of all the essential nutrients to work properly.
 Just because you’re eating enough calories doesn’t mean that those calories contain sufficient vitamins and minerals to help your body work the way you want it to.
 Especially important are the antioxidant vitamins A, C, and E.